Azure/PyRIT/doc/setup/1c_install_conda.md

    - The automatically cloned notebooks from the `main` branch may not match your installed version
    - This website documentation shows the latest development version (`main` branch).

-4. **If you installed from source:** The notebooks in your cloned repository will already match your code version.
+3. **If you installed from source:** The notebooks in your cloned repository will already match your code version.

-### Option 3: Local Installation with Pip/Conda

-We highly recommend using Option 2, but if you would prefer to use conda, See the [Conda Installation Guide](./1c_install_conda.md) for complete instructions for running PyRIT in a conda environment